dermotte/handbangz/README.md

 * Drum Improv
 * The 'V's
 * Air Guitar

-For debugging we use the gamepad, OpenCV JS should be the final option.

 ### Shouts
 Extra encouraging sounds to be played in the game